-d) Using the data received in AUTHENTICATION REQUEST message the ME pass the RAND and AUTN to the USIM.
+d) Using the data received in AUTHENTICATION REQUEST message the ME passes the RAND and AUTN to the USIM.

 e) The UICC returns AUTS parameter to the ME indicating that the verification of AUTN failed due to a synchronisation failure.